dfhoughton/voynich-ipsum/README.md

 The choices in here are based in some cases on published research in linguistic typology, sometimes in statistics I scraped out of random text I found on the Internet, and most often out of plausible-seeming numbers I pulled out of my ass.
 There is a *vast* amount of linguistic variation I have not covered.
 This does not produce ergative-absolutive languages (or nominative-accusative languages, for that matter).
+It does not know about vowel harmony.
+It can't produce languages with tone, or nasal vowels.
+It can't do noun class agreement between nouns and adjectives.
+It doesn't really know about adjectives at all.
 It produces phonemes that were easy to produce with a mostly latinate character set.
 It has no variation in orthography.
 It never produces a left-to-right language.
 Etc. Etc. Etc.

 I had great ambitions for covering typological variables and gave up on most of them because I'm lazy and my attention wanders.